spacecomputerio/seedselection/README.md

 # seedselection

-**WARNING: This project is experimental and work-in-progress, DO NOT USE IN PRODUCTION.**
+**WARNING: This project is experimental and work-in-progress, use at your own risk!**

 ![Build & Test (Core)](https://github.com/spacecomputerio/seedselection/actions/workflows/build_test.yml/badge.svg?branch=main)